robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ## Respond and Remediate

 Before we get ahead of ourselves, we must stop any further actions from taking place.
-This requires removing the foothold in our environment, revoking any active credentials or removing those credentials capabilities, and blocking further actions by the attacker.
+This requires removing the foothold in our environment, revoking any active credentials or removing those credentials' capabilities, and blocking further actions by the attacker.

 ### Verify your Automated Remediation

 Based upon your existing work, you’ve implemented the first step by using the CloudWatch Event rule to trigger the Lambda function to update the NACL for the subnet that the instance is located in.
 Let’s look at what changed.

 1. Go to the [AWS Config](https://us-west-2.console.aws.amazon.com/config/home?region=us-west-2) console.
-2. On the Settings page you will see the message below.
+2. You may initially see the following message (if you don't see the message just go on to the next step):
     ![Config Message](../images/03-config-message.png)

     Click the **Click Here** button to proceed with using Config without Config Rules

 3. Click **Resources** in the left navigation.
-4. Since you know the name of the NACL select **Tag** and enter **Name** and **threat-detection-wksp-compromised** for the key pair like shown below:
+4. We can search here to find configuration changes to the NACL.
+Select the radio button for **Tag** and enter **Name** for the **Tag key** and **threat-detection-wksp-compromised** for the **Tag value** (this is allowing us to search for the NACL with that name):
     ![Config Key Pair](../images/03-config-keypair.png)
-6. Click on the Config timeline for the EC2 NetworkAcl.
+6. Click on the Network ACL ID in the **Config timeline** column.
-7. Click on **Change**.
+7. On the next screen click on the arrow next to **Changes** to expand that.
 8. Evaluate the change to the updated NACL.

     > What does the new NACL rule do?